kuzzleio/documentation-old/src/kuzzle-dsl/operands/not.md

 {{{since "1.0.0"}}}

-The `not` filter reverts a filter result.
+The `not` filter omits the matching data.

 ## Given the following documents: